Biden’s choice of Ron Klain to run White House signals rejection of Trump-era chaos

 After the campaign, Ricchetti, who also served as chief of staff to Biden in the vice president’s office, arranged for a meeting between Klain and Biden to clear any lingering bad feelings, according to people familiar with the matter.

-“Ron’s value is that Biden trusts him completely and Ron has no fear of telling him exactly what he thinks,” said Jay Carney, a former White House press secretary who Klain hired previously to work for Biden.
+“Ron’s value is that Biden trusts him completely and Ron has no fear of telling him exactly what he thinks,” said Jay Carney, a former White House press secretary whom Klain hired previously to work for Biden.
 “He does it respectfully and bluntly, which is what Biden wants and expects.”

 Klain also has private-sector experience, which he got after leaving the Gore campaign.
 He became a litigator and registered lobbyist from 2001 to 2004, working out of the law firm O’Melveny & Myers for a range of clients, including AOL Time Warner and the federal mortgage giant Fannie Mae.